lechab/newstatpress/readme.txt

 * Add missing 2 spider images
 * Make configurable the number of elements in summary
-* Add random “support” link to all search robots (read the agrement note before updating)
+* Add random “support” link to all search robots (read the agreement note before updating)

 = 0.6.1 =
 *Release Date - 04/05/2013*